-Theory and Practice of Writing 1.0 unit An examination of the role of writing as a literate activity.
+Theory and Practice of Writing

+An examination of the role of writing as a literate activity.
 Students will develop their own writing in a number of genres, study the historical roots of writing instruction, and examine critically the philosophical and pedagogical implications of teaching and learning writing from several cultural and epistemological perspectives.